MissouriMRDT/Deprecated_Systems/README.md

 ## Cloning a Derivative Repo
 Any repo that uses submodules must be cloned with the command `git clone --recursive <url>`.
 This tells Git to recursively clone submodules in addition to the top-level repo.

+If you've already cloned the repo, use the command `git submodule update --init --recursive` to download the submodule data.